mudigosa/Image-Classifier/README.md

 pip install python -- upgrade

-Additional Packages that are required are: Numpy, Pandas, MatplotLib, Pytorch, PIL and json.
-You can donwload them using pip
+Additional Packages that are required are: Numpy, Pandas, MatplotLib, Pytorch, PIL and json which can be downloaded using pip command.

 pip install numpy pandas matplotlib pil